-\end{definition} Lemma \ref{lem:types2} guarantees that all elements of even types must be determined.
-In other words, if $i$ is undetermined, then $i\in A_1$, thus $[i]\in\mathcal{A}\cup \mathcal{B}$.
-The lemma below excludes the possibility that $[i]\in\mathcal{B}$ and asserts that all elements of $[i]$ are undetermined.
+Lemma \ref{lem:types2} guarantees that all elements of even type are determined.
+If $i$ is undetermined, then $i\in A_1$, {\emma and hence} $[i]\in\mathcal{A}\cup \mathcal{B}$.
+The {\emma following} lemma below {\emma rules out} the possibility that $[i]\in\mathcal{B}$ and asserts that all elements of {\emma such an equivalence class} are undetermined.